-- Carbon emissions measures including Total Carbon Footprint and Weighted Average Carbon Intensity (WACI) - The proportion of fund revenues derived from regions highly vulnerable to carbon regulatory risk and physical climate risks - Green vs brown revenues - Board and executives of companies have oversight and incentives related to climate issues - Companies' targets and timelines in place to reduce their emissions
+- Carbon emissions measures including Total Carbon Footprint and Weighted Average Carbon Intensity (WACI) - The proportion of fund revenues derived from regions highly vulnerable to carbon regulatory risk and physical climate risks - Green vs brown revenues ٠ - Board and executives of companies have oversight and incentives related to • climate issues - Companies' targets and timelines in place to reduce their emissions greenhouse gas (GHG) emissions and the related risks

 The carbon metrics listed are in line with those recommended for asset managers by the TCFD.
-We have calculated our carbon exposures for our UK-domiciled funds (Figure 2), within our strategies of Global and Developed Markets, Specialist, and Asia and Emerging Markets.
+We have calculated our carbon exposures for our UK-domiciled funds (Figure 2 - page 5), within our strategies of Global and Developed Markets, Specialist, and Asian and Emerging Markets.